AdguardTeam/KnowledgeBaseDNS/docs/intro.md

 AdGuard DNS exists in two main forms: [public AdGuard DNS](public-dns/overview) and [private AdGuard DNS](private-dns/overview).
 None of these services require the installation of apps.
 They are easy to set up and use, and provide users with the minimum features necessary to block ads, trackers, malicious websites, and adult content (if required).
 There are no restrictions on what devices they can be used with.

-Despite so many similarities, private AdGuard DNS and public AdGuard DNS are two different services.
+Despite so many similarities, private AdGuard DNS and public AdGuard DNS are two different products.
 Their main difference is that you can customize private AdGuard DNS, while public AdGuard DNS cannot.

 ## DNS filtering module in AdGuard products